 Pain that is felt in the breast can also arise from conditions outside the breast, including

-- Costochondritis: inflammation of the cartilage that joins the ribs to the breastbone
+- Costochondritis: inflammation of the cartilage that joins the ribs to the breastbone.

-- Referred pain from heart disease, gastro-oesophageal reflux disease or gallstones
+- Referred pain from heart disease, gastro-oesophageal reflux disease or gallstones.

 Can breast pain be due to cancer?

 Breast pain alone is rarely a symptom of breast cancer.
-It is estimated that 3 out of 100 women presenting with pain as their main problem is diagnosed with breast cancer.
+It is estimated that 3 out of 100 women presenting with pain as their main symptom is diagnosed with breast cancer.
 However, any breast pain that is new or persistent, or associated with a lump, skin or nipple changes always requires investigation.

 What can help with breast pain?

-Wear a well-fitting bra
+Wear a Well-Fitting Bra